esha-sg/Apparel-Classification-Using-Convolutional-Neural-Networks/README.md

 # Apparel-Classification-Using-Convolutional-Neural-Networks

-Convolutional neural networks are the state of the art currently at recognising objects in images.
-Here the last layer of the Google's inception model is trained to recognise apparels.
+Convolutional neural networks are currently the state of the art methods in recognising objects in images.
+Here the last layer of the Google's Inception V3 model is trained to recognise apparels.

 ## Data Collection